PlatigLab/ENCODE-RNA-Binding-Protein-Network-Modeling/README.md

 📂`analysis/`:

-This is the main folder for the analysis.
+Contains the main analyses in the sequential order done that went towards the publication.

 📂`inputs/`:

-Folder that contains inputs that are useful across the project.
+Contains general input data that is useful across the entire repository. (e.g. ENCODE metadata or RBP-RBP PPI info).

 📂`miscellaneous_analysis/`:

-This is the folder for analyses that are not part of the main analysis but were still important.
+Contains analyses that were not part of the publication but answered highly important and specific questions.